jamesspinella/3d-touch/README.md

 - Made for quick and easy modification to adapt to your project's needs (easily change element(s) affected by force touch and what happens to them when they are force-touched)

   Give it a go on your 2015 MacBook or iPhone 6s/6s+ or newer at http://3dtouch.jatsby.com

+NOTE: Must use Safari!